-We are now a 1:1 school, with iPads or laptops in every classroom.
-Extensive training was presented around this focus.
-Another initiative was Writing Workshop training for all teachers from our writing interventionist.
+We are a 1:1 school, with iPads or laptops in every classroom.
+We continued the training in this area for all teachers.
+Another continued initiative was Writing Workshop model for all teachers from our writing interventionist and the Title I ELA Academic Specialist.

-This year we also added in reading or math book studies/professional learning communities with the instructional coaches.
-Teachers could select to focus on reading or math and met about once a month to learn, discuss and implement new strategies.
-The books involved in the studies included: Number Talks, Guided Math, Next Steps in Guided Reading, Literacy Teacher's Playbook.
+This year we continued the reading and math book studies/professional learning communities with the instructional coaches.
+Teachers selected a on reading or math and met several times throughout the year to learn, discuss and implement new strategies.
+The books read were: Number Talks, Guided Math, Next Steps in Guided Reading, Literacy Teacher's Playbook.

-The following list is a summary of the 2015-2016 Professional Development Calendar:
+The following list is a summary of the 2016-17 Professional Development Calendar: